-Bream Head is an ideal place for such a project, as the infrastructure is already in place, we have a proven track record of good conservation management, and we have a driven and passionate community who support the project.
-We have also embraced new technology, as trials with self-setting traps and automated pest tracking devices are underway or planned.
+Bream Head/Te Whara is an ideal place for the start of such a project, as the infrastructure is already in place, we have a proven track record of good conservation management, and we have a driven and passionate community who support the project.
+We have also already embraced new technology ourselves, as trials with remote reporting nodes, trail cameras and automated pest detection devices are underway or planned.

 It is an interesting time for conservation management in New Zealand.
 The social license for ecological restoration and the benefits to our health and wellbeing are beginning to get the recognition and support it deserves.
-Therefore, the Bream Head/Te Whara Conservation Trust fully support the aspiration goals of realising a predator free New Zealand and we are looking forward to our continued mahi alongside partners on the journey to reach this goal.
+Therefore, the Bream Head/Te Whara Conservation Trust fully supports the aspirational goals of realising a predator free New Zealand and we are looking forward to our continued mahi alongside partners on the journey to reach this goal.